digital-botanical-gardens-initiative/dendron-dbgi/vault/root.md

 ## The open science project

 The open science describes a working method in science that share the entire research process and data to the relevant actors (Academia, Industry, Public authorities, citizen groups, ...).
-The goal is to diffuse the latest knowladges and improve the participation, the innovation process, the creativity and the trust in science <sup>[1](biblio.open-science.md)</sup>>.
+The goal is to diffuse the latest knowladges and improve the participation, the innovation process, the creativity and the trust in science <sup>![[biblio.open-science-framework-(osf)]]>>.

 ## The pilot presentation